EmanueleSarte/implicit_heat_diffusion/explanation.md

 The implemented solution aims to optimize both memory usage and computational time for advancing the time step, ensuring that neither resource is excessively consumed.

-In case of a tridiagonal matrix, **Thomas algorithm** can calculate the inverse in linear time.
+In case of a tridiagonal matrix, **Thomas algorithm** can calculate the solution vector in linear time.
 We do not have a tridiagonal matrix, but if we consider the blocks, we have a block tridiagonal matrix:

 ```math
 \begin{bmatrix}